 The outstanding balance of the term loan facility at December 29, 2011 was \$550.0 million.
 The outstanding balance under the revolving credit facility at December 29, 2011 was \$44.0 million.
 As of December 29, 2011, the effective rate on the term loan was 6.484% including the effect of the interest rate swaps (both those accounted for as hedges and those not).
 The interest rate swaps hedged the entire \$550.0 million term loan at a fixed interest rate of 6.484%.
 There were no changes to the interest rate swaps due to the amendment of NCM LLC's senior secured credit facility.
 The applicable margin on the term loan was lowered to 1.5% from 1.75% as a result of an upgrade of the corporate credit rating by the credit rating agencies specified in the credit agreement, in the first quarter of 2011.
 The weighted-average interest rate on the unhedged revolver was 2.01%.
 Commencing with the fourth fiscal quarter in fiscal year 2008, the applicable margin for the revolving credit facility is determined quarterly and is subject to adjustment based upon a consolidated net senior secured leverage ratio for NCM LLC and its subsidiaries (the ratio of secured funded debt less unrestricted cash and cash equivalents, over a non-GAAP measure defined in the credit agreement).
 The senior secured credit facility also contains a number of covenants and financial ratio requirements, with which the Company was in compliance at December 29, 2011, including the consolidated net senior secured leverage ratio.
 There are no borrower distribution restrictions as long as the Company's consolidated net senior secured leverage ratio is below 6.5 times and the Company is in compliance with its debt covenants.
-As of December 29, 2011, the Company's consolidated net senior secured leverage ratio was 2.7 times (versus a covenant of 6.5 times).
 As of December 29, 2011, the Company has hedged the entire \$550.0 million term loan.
 The Company expects to remain in compliance with its covenants and financial ratio requirements as set forth in its credit facility for 2012 based on its budgets.